Data Processing Agreement

 9. Technical and Organisational Measures

 The Processor implements the following measures pursuant to Article 32 GDPR to ensure the security of Personal Data.
-GDPRchat employs a unique three-layer data protection architecture:
+GDPRchat employs a layered data protection architecture:

 Layer 1: EU Infrastructure